the-can-of-soup/the-can-of-soup.github.io/penguinmod/threads_extension/docs/reference.md

 Creates a new thread that will execute in `TARGET`; then, inserts it into the [threads array](#threads---arraythread) at `INDEX`.

-> [!NOTE]
->
+{% capture content %}
-> Local ("For this sprite only") variables have noteworthy behavior when used inside `SUBSTACK` where `TARGET` is not the current target:
+Local ("For this sprite only") variables have noteworthy behavior when used inside `SUBSTACK` where `TARGET` is not the current target:
-> - If it exists, the variable with the same name in `TARGET` is used.
+- If it exists, the variable with the same name in `TARGET` is used.
-> - If no variable with the same name exists in `TARGET`, **a new local variable will be created** in `TARGET` with the name, but this variable will have the same ID as the variable in the original sprite.
+- If no variable with the same name exists in `TARGET`, **a new local variable will be created** in `TARGET` with the name, but this variable will have the same ID as the variable in the original sprite.
 This can cause odd behavior and/or bugs with variable monitors due to ID conflict.
+{% endcapture %}
+{% include admonitions/note.md content=content %}

 <details>
   <summary>Internal behavior</summary>